deansallinen/deansallinen.github.io/src/markdown/mailroom.md

 toc: true
 ---

+**This post is written in the form of a tutorial.**

+The target audience is a personal friend who has basic Javascript experience and wanted to learn how to build a CRUD app with a REST API.
+I documented my process so he could follow along.

 This simple web app intends to solve a client's problem with interoffice mail.
 In their current system there are multiple paper forms and an elaborate filing system required for each article of mail sent out from the office.
-This simple webapp is meant to be a prototype for a paperless system in that office.
+This simple webapp is meant to be a prototype for a paperless system in that particular office.

-This post is written in the form of a tutorial.
-The target audience is a personal friend who has basic Javascript experience and wanted to learn how to build a CRUD app with a REST API.
-I documented my process so he could follow along.

 ## Ideation